bd93/Power-Exchange-Prices/README.md

 # Power Exchange Prices

-This web application fetch electricity prices, which could be found on the well known Power Exchanges, from Entsoe Transparency Platform [restful API](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html).
+This web application fetch and visualize electricity prices, which could be found on the well known Power Exchanges, from Entsoe Transparency Platform [restful API](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html).

 In order to use it, you must register an account on this [link](https://transparency.entsoe.eu/usrm/user/createPublicUser)